Frank Crespi

-Frank Angelo Joseph "Creepy" Crespi (February 16, 1918 – March 1, 1990) was a Major League Baseball player who played infielder from 1938-1942 for the St. Louis Cardinals.
+Frank Angelo Joseph "Creepy" Crespi (February 16, 1918 – March 1, 1990) was an American Major League Baseball player who played infielder from 1938-1942 for the St. Louis Cardinals.
 He made his major league debut on 14 September 1938 playing second base for the Cardinals.

 In 1951, longtime Cardinals star shortstop Marty Marion praised Crespi as the best defensive second baseman he'd ever played with.
 "For one year—1941—Crespi was the best second baseman I ever saw.
 He did everything, and sensationally."

 Frank Crespi's nickname, 'Creepy', is widely considered one of the more colorful and unusual names in baseball history.
-In a 1977 radio interview with future Hall of Fame broadcaster Jack Buck, Crespi told Buck people still called him by his nickname.
+In a 1976 radio interview with future Hall of Fame broadcaster Jack Buck, Crespi told Buck people still called him by his nickname.
 Buck followed up with, "Why do they call you that?"
 Crespi replied, "Well, it's an involved thing...I used to hear a lot of different stories.
 But I think the best one is [from] some sportswriter.
 He said the way I creep up on a ball, because I run low to the ground after a ground ball."

 Although Crespi lost the starting second base job for the Cardinals in 1942 to Jimmy Brown, he still appeared in 93 games that season.
 The Cardinals won the National League pennant and played the New York Yankees in the 1942 World Series.
 Crespi played in one game in the World Series, serving as a pinch runner in game 1, and scoring a run.
 The Cardinals won the series, four games to one.